 Mozzarella Substitutes for Baked Pasta and Lasagna

-Monterey Jack is the most neutral option.
+Neutral Jack is the most flexible option.
 It melts cleanly and adds creaminess without changing the flavor balance of a tomato-based dish.

 Mozzarella Substitutes for Caprese and Cold Dishes